woodmurderedhat/raspberry-gpio-controller/README.md

 - Check status: `sudo systemctl status gpio-controller`
 - View logs: `sudo journalctl -u gpio-controller`
 - Restart: `sudo systemctl restart gpio-controller`

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 Stephanus (woodmurderedhat)

+This is free and open-source software.
+You are free to use, modify, and distribute this software under the terms of the MIT License.